-Learn and earn credit at your own pace with unlimited access to this course through February 28, 2020.
+Earn credit at your own pace through February 28, 2020 and continue to access your videos until March 1, 2027.
 See below for learning outcomes and a list of modules and individual lectures.

 This course package offers 6.5 CME and SA-CME Credits following completion of an online test.

 Video content for this Online Course will be available to view until March 1, 2027, which is ten years following the issuance date of this course.
 ARRS reserves the right to remove video content before the end of the ten year period.
 Video content that contradicts current science or misleads the viewer based on changes to accepted clinical practice may be removed on a case-by-case basis.

 After completing this course, the learner should be able to identify differential diagnoses for the most seen and most important conditions in nuclear medicine; describe and assess the imaging and clinical features that allow for refinement of the differential diagnoses to allow for a more specific diagnosis; judge some of the more commonly encountered artifacts in nuclear medicine and describe why they occur and techniques to avoid them; and make management and treatment recommendations for a variety of patient cases.